-Minimax decisions are those which maximize risk (or regret) uniformly over $(\theta,P)$.
-While minimaxity may be desirable, it is often not feasible.
-That is, to derive minimax decisions one often has to make strong assumptions on the data-generating process (e.g., Gaussian with known variance) and restrict the dependence of payoffs on model parameters to be of a very simple form.
+Minimax decisions minimize the maximum risk over the parameter space for $(\theta,\mu)$.
+While this may be desirable, it is often not feasible.
+To derive minimax decisions one usually has to make strong assumptions on the data-generating process and restrict the dependence of payoffs on parameters to be of a very simple form.
 Indeed, we are not aware of any work deriving a minimax treatment rule under partial identification even in the simplest case of a binary outcome and binary treatment when randomization is not permitted and bounds on the ATE must be estimated from data.
 Algorithms such as that of \cite{Chamberlain2000} may be used to compute approximate minimax decisions, but the performance gap between these and the true minimax decision can be difficult to quantify.
-Adopting a minimax approach with respect to $\theta$ and an average risk minimization approach with respect to $P$ lends a great deal of tractability, allowing us to derive optimal rules for a very broad class of empirically relevant settings where minimax rules are intractable.
-In particular, our approach does not require strong parametric assumptions on the data-generating process, accommodating semiparametric models, and allows complicated dependence of payoffs on model parameters.
+Adopting a minimax approach with respect to $\theta$ and a Bayes approach with respect to $\mu$ lends a great deal of tractability, allowing us to derive asymptotically optimal rules for a very broad class of empirically relevant settings where minimax rules are intractable.

-Sections~\ref{sec:optimality} and~\ref{sec:semiparametric} present optimality results for decisions based on parametric and semiparametric models, respectively.
-For parametric models, our efficiency criterion extends the asymptotic average risk criterion introduced by \cite{HiranoPorter2009} for point-identified settings to partially identified settings.
-We further extend this notion to semiparametric models via a least-favorable parametric submodel.
-Both of these extensions represent new contributions to the literature on asymptotic efficiency for statistical decision rules.
-Our main results show formally that the proposed (quasi-)Bayesian implementation is optimal under our asymptotic efficiency criterion.
-Moreover, any decision rule that is asymptotically equivalent to the Bayes implementation is optimal as well.
-Most importantly, this includes an implementation that replaces averaging under a (quasi-)posterior by averaging under a bootstrap approximation of the sampling distribution of an efficient estimator $\hat P$ of $P$, in cases in which these two distributions are asymptotically equivalent.
+We develop an asymptotic optimality theory for decisions based on parametric and semiparametric models.
+For parametric models, our optimality criterion extends the asymptotic average risk criterion introduced by \cite{HiranoPorter2009} for point-identified settings to partially identified settings.
+We further extend this notion to semiparametric models via a least favorable parametric submodel.
+Both of these extensions represent new contributions to the literature on asymptotic optimality for statistical decision rules.
+Our main results show formally that the proposed (quasi-)Bayesian rule is asymptotically optimal.
+Moreover, any decision rule that is asymptotically equivalent to the (quasi-)Bayes rule is optimal as well.
+This includes an implementation that replaces averaging under a (quasi-)posterior by averaging under a bootstrap approximation of the sampling distribution of an efficient estimator $\hat \mu$ of $\mu$, in cases in which these two distributions are asymptotically equivalent.